christopherhuntley/is135-docs/StagUpBootstrap/Part3.md

     > ![](images/part3s2b.png)

     > So, here we have created a short, isolated snippet that we can edit without affecting our real code.
 Next we'll see how to do it in Atom using a temporary file and debugging comments.

   * In Atom, create a new file called `navbar.html` inside your project folder.
 Copy the full HTML from Liveweave into the new file.
+Save the file and then open the HTML Preview panel.
   > We're going to use it take apart the example navbar code in Atom to see how it works.
 You can close Liveweave for now.

   * We'll start from the top, with the `nav`.